sjefvanleeuwen/showcase/README.md

 If you installed the visual studio extension for docker as indicated under `Install additional tools` in this document, you can easily check if the images are build for your docker installation.

-The images list should contain the `basket, customer, inventory and payment` microserevices.
+The images list should contain the `basket, customer, inventory and payment` micro services.
 Also the `gql.gateway` should be in the list.

 ![docker image builds](./docs/images/docker-image-builds.png)